Vladimir Semichastny: Later career

-From 1967 until 1981 Semichastny was a Deputy Prime Minister of the Ukrainian Soviet Socialist Republic, although he did not have any significant influence in the political affairs of the Republic, which was tightly controlled by Brezhnevites.
+From 1967 until 1981 Semichastny was a Deputy Prime Minister of the Ukrainian Soviet Socialist Republic, although he did not have any significant influence in the political affairs of the Republic, which was tightly controlled by Brezhnevists.
 In 1981 he was removed from that position as well, and retired to private life.

-Semichastny died in Moscow at the age of 77, on January 12, 2001, after suffering a stroke.
+Semichastny died in Moscow at the age of 76, on January 12, 2001, after suffering a stroke.

 Kennedy assassination

 After U.S. President John F. Kennedy was assassinated in 1963, Semichastny investigated the background of Lee Harvey Oswald, who was arrested for the murder and was himself shot dead.
 Oswald had spent some time in the Soviet Union but, according to Semichastny's investigations, had never worked for any Soviet intelligence agency; Semichastny's verdict, that there was definitely "something fishy" in the whole affair, is shared by many.

+According to Semichastny, during his service with the KGB he got reports on Oswald, who they were monitoring, "from time to time".
+In 1961 Oswald wrote a letter to the U.S. Embassy in Russia, indicating his interest in returning to the United States.
+Semichastny says that his reaction was "Thank God!
+Immediately we sent a note to the Ministry of Internal Affairs saying let him out".

 Assessment

 Markus Wolf, the intelligence chief of East Germany, who worked closely with Semichastny, described him as follows: